 - Guidance for institutions to consider to identify possible human trafficking and to partner with law enforcement;

 - Understanding the impact of human trafficking on the survivor and the support of advocacy services; and

-The passion and dedication to bring attention to help further address this crime brought the very willing, knowledgeable and respected speakers to the chapter event.
-In addition, the event included lunch, a dessert break and ended with a networking opportunity due to the support of Thomson Reuters, the event sponsor.
+The passion and dedication to further address and bring attention to this crime brought very willing, knowledgeable and respected speakers to the chapter event.
+In addition, thanks to the support of Thomson Reuters, the event sponsor, the event included lunch, a dessert break and a networking opportunity.

 On the day of the event, Co-Chair Shannon Bennett, senior vice president of financial crime portfolio PMO at U.S. Bank, kicked off the event to an audience of over 250 and highlighted the importance of the day and month of the event.
 She talked about the 40 million victims of human trafficking throughout the world.
 She also recognized the non-partisan focus placed on human trafficking by both the former and current administrations in the efforts to dismantle criminal organizations that perpetuate the heinous crime of human trafficking.